liquiddesign/storm/README.md

 ## FEATURES
-- works great with Nette and others framework, even standalone -clean, smarter code, that is more understandable and extendable
+- works great with Nette and others framework, even standalone
+- clean, smarter code, that is more understandable and extendable
 - keep your database model organized and easy to extend and reusable
 - ORM optimizations, DI pattern, and "autojoin" feature
 - prepare for localized web applications